planetlambert/turing/GUIDE.md

 Back to argument `b`.
 This argument has the following outline:
 1. Turing's machines are capable of representing and simulating Hilbert's calculus (the two definitions are "equivalent").
-2. Numbers defined by Hilbert's calculus in the way Turing describes include *all* computable numbers (just simulate the correct first-order logic formula).
+2. Numbers defined by Hilbert's calculus in the way Turing describes include *all* computable numbers (just simulate the correct first-order logic statement).
 3. Therefore, Turing's machine can be directly applied to problems relating to Hilbert's calculus (like the decision problem).

 Turing shows (1) and (2), while (3) is implied.
 Lets get into the details of the argument.

 #### `K` exists

-Turing first presupposes that a machine `K` exists (it actually does this time...) that can find all provable formulae of Hilbert's calculus.
-We know that `K` exists because we can recursively enumerate all formulae from a set of axioms, a consequence of [Gödel's completeness theorum](https://en.wikipedia.org/wiki/G%C3%B6del%27s_completeness_theorem).
+Turing first presupposes that a machine `K` exists (it actually does this time...) that can find all provable statements of Hilbert's calculus.
+We know that `K` exists because we can recursively enumerate all statements from a set of axioms, a consequence of [Gödel's completeness theorum](https://en.wikipedia.org/wiki/G%C3%B6del%27s_completeness_theorem).

 How does this actually work though? `K` is implemented in [hilbert.go](./hilbert.go) and [hilbert_test.go](./hilbert_test.go) to show you, but the secret is to just brute force every combination of operators and axioms using prefix notation.